zentrope/match-expr/doc/expressions.md

-This expression returns true when applied to the above example object because the attributes in the matching clauses: `:location` and `:os` match the values in the asset: "east" and "unix".
+This expression returns true when applied to the above example object because the attributes in the matching clauses: `:location` and `:os` match the values in the value object: "east" and "unix".
 (See more [Examples][Examples] below.)

 The use of `and` in the above is a _logical_ clause because it's made